Popular and Notable Books of 2018

 The New York Times has recently released its Notable Books of 2018 list, which provides a wide variety of excellent options.
-Take a look at the MPHPL-owned fiction and nonfiction titles that appear on this list.
-By clicking on a book's title, you can find reviews, ratings, summaries and similar titles in our catalg.
+Take a look at the MPHPL-owned fiction and non-fiction titles that appear on this list.
+By clicking on a book's title, you can find reviews, ratings, summaries and similar titles in our catalog.
 The complete list of Notable Books can be found on the New York Times website.

 A few staff favorites from the Notable Books list are:

 - White Houses, a novel about the relationship between Eleanor Roosevelt and reporter Lorena Hickock